pengzhanbo/vite-plugin-mock-dev-server/README.md

 - [awesome-vite](https://github.com/vitejs/awesome-vite#helpers)
 - [rspack-plugin-mock](https://github.com/pengzhanbo/rspack-plugin-mock) - **Rspack** and **Rsbuild** plugin for API mock server

+## Contributing

+Please read the [Contributing Guide](./CONTRIBUTING.md) before contributing to this project.

 ## Contributors

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->